Skip to content

 Limitations

-• This demo uses simplified, first-order steganalysis.
-Real-world detectors (e.g., SRNet, XuNet) use deep learning on rich feature sets.
+• The placement analysis is a proxy, not a detector.
+Real-world steganalysis (e.g., SRM, SRNet, XuNet) uses deep learning on rich feature sets.

 • The COM marker sideband for salt/rate may be stripped by image pipelines, social media compression, or metadata-stripping tools.